algorithmspath-com/free-ai-leetcode-solver/windows.install.md

 After the server is running, you can launch the client:

-1. Run the `free-ai-leetcode-solver.exe` by double-clicking it or using the command prompt.
+1. Run the `client/free-ai-leetcode-solver.exe` by double-clicking it or using the command prompt.

 ## Step 5: Usage Instructions